 Inflammatory breast cancer (IBC) requires a precise diagnosis and aggressive treatment.
-The specialized breast clinicians at the Abramson Cancer Center have expertise in every type of breast cancer.
+The specialized breast clinicians at Penn Medicine have expertise in every type of breast cancer.
 We understand the nature of IBC and provide you with the innovative and effective treatment you need through our Breast Cancer Program.

 Inflammatory breast cancer is a rare and aggressive type of invasive breast cancer affecting the skin of the breast.
 It accounts for one to five percent of all breast cancer cases.
 IBC may grow and spread (metastasize) more quickly than other types of breast cancer.

 The breast cancer risk factors associated with IBC differ from the risks of other types of breast cancer.
-IBC tends to be diagnosed in younger women and also affects men.
-African American women are at a higher risk for IBC, as are women who are overweight or obese.
+It tends to be diagnosed in people assigned female at birth who are younger, African American, overweight, or obese.
+It can be diagnosed in both genders.

 - Redness and swelling (edema) of the breast, which may develop rapidly